Sugar (Maroon 5 song): Release

-In a press release for the video, Levine stated, "It was an out of body experience.
+In a press release for the video, Levine stated: "It was an out of body experience.
 I had no idea I would be affected by the overwhelming reactions we received from the couples and guests.
-Being able to create an unforgettable experience for several people was the highlight of it all."
+Being able to create an unforgettable experience for several people was the highlight of it all".
 He also spoke with Kevin Frazier of Entertainment Tonight and told him how it was stressful to arrange the whole video.
 However, the brides and grooms were shocked that the band crashed their wedding.
-He added, "It was a lot of fun.
+He added: "It was a lot of fun.
 It felt good to kind of surprise these people and make them happy.
 Happy that they liked our band too.
-It would have been a total disaster [if not]."
-A representative for Duke Photography, who photographed the weddings, has said, "It was an incredible surprise and everyone at the wedding is going to cherish those memories."
-The video for "Sugar" premiered on January 14, 2015, via the band's Vevo channel on YouTube.
+It would have been a total disaster [if not]".
+A representative for Duke Photography, who photographed the weddings, has said: "It was an incredible surprise and everyone at the wedding is going to cherish those memories".
+The video for "Sugar" premiered on the day after the single, via the band's Vevo channel on YouTube.
 It was available for digital download the same day, via the iTunes Store in Canada and the United States.
 It received its television premiere on January 17 at 9AM (EST) and won VH1 Top 20 Video Countdown.